rust-community/rustbridge/workshops/web-scraper/doc/demo.md

 is calling `get` on the client we just created.
 That's what the 'dot' operator means - a method call.
 What are "methods"?

-`send` and `unwrap` are also method calls.
+`send` and `expect` are also method calls.
 The details aren't important right now, but feel free to read the documentation for those.

 ## Step 010: Reading the response body